norlinga/essays/testing-journey.md

 Doing this red-green, we get a working test suite.

 **Plot Twist - The Code Above Is Too Clever**.
-As I worked through this code, asked myself _do I even need safe navigation here?_
+As I worked through this code, I asked myself _do I even need safe navigation here?_

 With the backstop of a working test suite, I have the safety and confidence to ask a simple question like that and get an instant answer.
 I changed this line: